 One study demonstrated that adverse neurological effects occur in non-human primates regularly exposed to bisphenol A at levels equal to the United States Environmental Protection Agency's (EPA) maximum safe dose of 50 ug/kg/day This research found a connection between bisphenol A and interference with brain cell connections vital to memory, learning, and mood.
 A further review concluded that bisphenol-A has been shown to bind to thyroid hormone receptor and perhaps have selective effects on its functions.
 Carcinogenicity studies have shown increases in leukaemia and testicular interstitial cell tumours in male rats.
 However, "these studies have not been considered as convincing evidence of a potential cancer risk because of the doubtful statistical significance of the small differences in incidences from controls".
-Another in vitro study has concluded that bisphenol A is able to induce neoplastic transformation in human breast epithelial cells.[whilst a further study concluded that maternal oral exposure to low concentrations of bisphenol A, during lactation, increases mammary carcinogenesis in a rodent model.
-In vitro studies have suggested that bisphenol A can promote the growth of neuroblastoma cells and potently promotes invasion and metastasis of neuroblastoma cells.
+Another in vitro study has concluded that bisphenol A, during lactation, increases mammary carcinogenesis in a rodent model.
+In vitro studies have suggested that bisphenol A, during lactation, increases mammary carcinogenesis in a rodent invasion and metastasis of neuroblastoma cells.
 Newborn rats exposed to a low-dose of bisphenol A (10 ug/kg) showed increased prostate cancer susceptibility when adults.
 At least one study has suggested that bisphenol A suppresses DNA methylation which is involved in epigenetic changes.

 Bisphenol A is the isopropyl adduct of 4,4'-dihydroxydiphenyl oxide (DHDPO).
 A series of DHDPO analogues have been investigated as potential oestrogen receptor/anti-tumour drug carriers in the development of a class of therapeutic drugs called "cytostatic hormones".
 Oestrogenic activity is induced with 1 to 100 mg/kg body weight in animal models.
 Bisphenol A sealants are frequently used in dentistry for treatment of dental pits and fissures.
 Samples of saliva collected from dental patients during a 1-hour period following application contain the monomer.
-A bisphenol-A sealant has been shown to be oestrogenic in vitro; such sealants may represent an additional source of xenoestrogens in humans and may be the cause of additional concerns in children
+A bisphenol-A sealant has been shown to be oestrogenic in vitro; such sealants may represent an additional source of xenoestrogens in humans and may be the cause of additional concerns in children.